solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 -   `function build() public`: Creates the proposal actions and saves them to storage in the proposal contract.

 -   `function simulate() public`: Executes the actions that were previously saved during the `build` step.
-It's dependent on the successful execution of the `build` function.
-Without calling `build` first, the `_run` function becomes ineffectual as there would be no predefined actions to execute.
+This function's execution is dependent on the successful execution of the `build` function.
+Without calling `build` first, the `run()` function becomes ineffectual as there would be no predefined actions to execute.

--   `function validate() public`: Validates the state post-execution.
-It ensures that the contracts variables and proposal targets are set up correctly.
+-   `function validate() public`: Validates system state post-execution.
+This allows checking that contract's variables and newly deployed contracts are set up correctly.

 -   `function print() public`: Print proposal description, actions and calldata